schappim/mBot-Gitbook/section-4-chapter-20-the-distanceproximity-sensor.md

 \[Image 4.21.1: Assigning the ultrasonic sensor reading to variable "distance"\]

+If your ultrasonic sensor is connected to some other port than Port3, you should change this attribute accordingly.

 Next, we add a "set led on board ..." block, attach it to the program and place variable "distance" in all the three attribute places:

 ![](/assets/Img.4.21.2.jpg)